 Entry requirements for Belarus vary depending on your nationality and the length of your stay.

 Belarus has a visa-free regime for citizens of certain countries, like Russia.
-Citizens of over 70 countries may enjoy about 30-day visa-free entry when entering and exiting via Minsk National Airport (MSQ).
-This travel permit-free entry calls for a valid passport, medical insurance, and evidence of sufficient funds.
+Citizens of over 70 countries may enjoy a 30-day visa-free entry when entering and exiting via Minsk National Airport (MSQ).
+This visa-free entry calls for a valid passport, medical insurance, and evidence of sufficient funds.

 For all other nationalities, or for stays exceeding 30 days, or for entry/exit via other points (e.g., land borders), a visa is mandatory.
 Common visa types: